Philippines: What does Maria Ressa's Nobel Peace Prize mean for the rights movement? | DW | 11.10.2021

 "Through the years, the media has been attacked and the law weaponized.
 The award to Maria and the light that it shines on Philippine journalism will give authoritarians and budding despots pause.
 The world is watching," said Te.

-Meanwhile, Duterte's office offered a statement on the prize three days after it was annouced.
+Meanwhile, Duterte's office offered a statement on the prize three days after it was announced.

 "The award is a victory for a Filipina and we are very happy for that," presidential spokesperson Harry Roque said in his weekly press briefing on Monday.